thor-com-se/certificates/Front-End Developer/Advanced React/Components/notes.md

 - Data retrieved from a third party source often needs to be transformed, as it contains more data than needed or is a different shape than desired
   - The `.map()` array method in JavaScript transform data by passing a function that reshapes the data (`array.(map(element => {...}))`)
 - In React, elements in an array can be transformed into HTML list elements by returning elements to `<li></li>` in a `.map()` call
-- React applies its "Diffing algorithm" when computing a change in the UI, to calculate the minimal number of changes necessary to update the tree of components.
+- React applies its "Diffing algorithm" when computing a change in the UI, to calculate the minimal number of changes necessary to update the tree of components
   - In some cases React can't make the assumptions to find the most optimal path for an update, so the developer needs to differentiate the code
   - React would have to mutate every child element of a parent element when a new first child is inserted into the parent
     - The `key` attribute of React elements should contain a unique ID, which enables the algorithm to identify elements, to avoid mutating an element when it changes position